Derrickdong/SafeWheels/README.md

 This is an app that created for school age kids to let them ride bike safely.

+The final released version is the file called 'app-debug.apk' above.
+The team couldn't upload the app to the app store and the app cannot adapt to all mobile phones due to the lack of time in our final semester.

 # Main Functions

 1. You can get weather info from the app to determine wether you want to ride or not.